Minimax Linear Regulator Problems for Positive Systems: Introduction

 \subsection{Motivation}

 Minimax optimal control problems are widespread across control theory and engineering disciplines.
 They offer a methodology for formulating and addressing challenges characterized by competitive elements and uncertainties.
+Their formulation often involves solving the Hamilton-Jacobi-Isaacs equation~\cite{HJI}, a fundamental partial differential equation governing differential games and worst-case control strategies.
 Such problems are prevalent in areas including robust control, multi-agent systems and game theory, where it finds direct application in $H_{\infty}$ robust control~\cite{aux16, aux17, aux18, aux19, aux20, aux21}.
 Tackling these problems presents significant difficulties, particularly when we deal with large-scale systems due to the computational complexity and dimensionality of the associated optimization problems.
 A generic nonnegative linear cost minimax setting is studied to design control systems that are robust to worst-case uncertainties and disturbances.

 The study of optimal control problems with nonnegative cost dates back to~\cite{linear_cost1, linear_cost2, linear_cost3}.
-In particular, this work draws inspiration from the unified dynamic programming framework developed by Prof. D. Bertsekas \cite{Bertsekas_dynprograndoptcontrol, BertsekasVIPI}.
+In particular, this work draws inspiration from the unified dynamic programming framework developed by D. Bertsekas \cite{Bertsekas_dynprograndoptcontrol, BertsekasVIPI}.
 Despite significant advancements in the theory of dynamic programming, obtaining exact solutions often remains challenging.
 A notable exception is the linear quadratic problem, as presented in the pioneering work of Kalman \cite{Kalman}.
-In both quadratic and linear nonnegative cost settings, the optimal cost is determined by an algebraic equation.
+In both quadratic and linear nonnegative cost settings in infinite horizon, the optimal cost is determined by an algebraic equation.
 For large-scale systems, when we choose the linear quadratic approach, the algebraic equation is the Riccati equation, and the number of unknown parameters grows quadratically with the state dimension.
-However, in the linear regulator setting, the algebraic equation is given in~\cite{mainArt} and the unknown parameters growth rate is linear with respect to the dimension of the state.
-This difference becomes particularly significant when the state dimension becomes large.
+In the linear regulator setting, the algebraic equation derived in ~\cite{yuchao} for the optimal cost is instead linear with respect to the dimension of the state.
+This difference becomes significant when the state dimension becomes large.